Prestige DTF (Direct-To-Film Printing) Overview

 Disadvantages

-DTF printers need to be used often to prevent ink blockages and they must NOT be used in temperatures over 30C (else the ink gums up the head).
+- DTF printers need to be used often to prevent ink blockages and they must NOT be used in temperatures over 30C (else the ink gums up the head).
 You can’t just print today and forget about it for a week.
-The print heads are a consumable item that needs replacing every 4-24 months depending on usage, print head used (see Page 14 for the explanation), and model purchased.
-Choose your supplier with care.
+The print heads are a consumable item that needs replacing every 4-24 months depending on usage, print head used (see Page 14 for the explanation) and model purchased.

 Is DTF For Everyone?